Same-sex marriages (SSM) in Canada

 a lesbian couple threatened to sue the province.

-As of mid 2008, same-sex marriage has been generally accepted by the public.
+During 2008 and later, same-sex marriage has been generally accepted by the public.

 The topic rarely, if ever, appears in newspaper letters to the editor.